stanfordpython/python-labs/lab3-functions.md

 #### Parameter Annotations (`__annotations__`)

-As we saw in class, Python allows us to offer type annotations on functions
+As mentioned in class, Python allows us to offer type annotations on functions

 ```
 def annotated(a: int, b: str) -> list: